Unified Multimodal Models as Auto-Encoders: UAE Methodology

+This process encourages the LLM to emit hidden representations that maximize the diffusion's reconstruction quality.

+\paragraph{Applying Unified-GRPO to UMM-2.} For UMM-2, the same autoregressive model performs both I2T and T2I.
+Unified-GRPO is applied in an identical manner, except that the decoder $D_\phi$ is now autoregressive rather than diffusion-based.
+The RL pipeline becomes: $x \xrightarrow{\pi_\phi} y, y \xrightarrow{\pi_\phi} \tilde{x}, $ with reconstruction reward $\mathcal{R}(x,\tilde{x}) = \cos(f_{\mathrm{CLIP}}(x), f_{\mathrm{CLIP}}(\tilde{x}))$.
+This enables a fully AR model to co-evolve its understanding and generation abilities within a single shared token space.
+The specific implementation here is similar to previous work that incentivizes AR for improved image generation (such as T2I-R1~\cite{jiang2025t2i} and AR-GRPO~\cite{yuan2025ar}), and the key difference is that we use the reconstruction reward between the input and the generated image embeddings, enabling it to optimize both understanding and generation modules jointly.

-\section{\textit{Unified-Bench}: A Benchmark tailored for Evaluating the Unified Models}
+\subsection{Unified-Bench: A Benchmark tailored for Evaluating the Unified Models}

 \textbf{Motivation.} As illustrated in Fig.~\ref{fig:insight}, we view \emph{understanding} (I$\to$T) and \emph{generation} (T$\to$I) as a closed loop whose two halves should \textit{mutually enhance} each other.
 Judging image realism alone or caption fidelity alone cannot reveal whether a system is truly \emph{unified}.
-We therefore adopt a reconstruction-based similarity, our \textbf{unified-score}, to directly test whether the semantics distilled during understanding are sufficient for faithful regeneration, and whether regeneration in turn validates the completeness of the understanding.
+We introduce a reconstruction-based similarity, \textit{i.e.}, \textbf{Unified-Score}, to directly test whether the semantics extracted during understanding are sufficient for faithful regeneration, and whether regeneration in turn validates the completeness of the understanding.

 \textbf{\textit{Protocol-1}: Evaluation of the unified score from the reconstruction similarity.} To quantify the unified score, we start from 100 diverse source images.
-The prompt, used to allow the model to generate cpation, is detailed in appendix, Sec.~\ref{appendix:training}.
+The prompt, used to allow the model to generate cpation, is detailed in Supplementary.
 The same model then synthesizes an image from its \emph{own} caption.
 We compute unified scores between the reconstruction and the source using four widely adopted vision backbones, CLIP~\citep{radford2021learning}, LongCLIP~\citep{zhang2024long}, DINO-v2~\citep{oquab2023dinov2}, and DINO-v3~\citep{simeoni2025dinov3}, and report per-backbone similarities and an overall summary.